sokcheng/Kitsuchan-NG/COMMANDS.md

 Requires both the user and bot to have `kick_members` to execute.

 ## kiss
-Kiss a member!
+Kiss a user!

-* member - The member to be kissed.
+* user - The user to be kissed.

 ## kon
 ### Aliases: konkon